VISTA and San Diego Drug LAWYER

 - You have a previous drug sales conviction on your record

 There are many reasonable explanations for many of these types of evidence.
 For example, you might need a scale if you buy personal quantities of controlled substances regularly or frequently ship items for work.
-This is why the best

 Guns and Drugs Don’t Mix

 It’s worth noting that carrying a gun and any amount of drugs in public is a distinct crime under the law, punishable by up to four years in prison.
-It doesn’t matter if the controlled substances were for sale, only that you had cocaine, methamphetamine, heroin, PCP or a chemically similar drug such as crack.
+It doesn’t matter if the controlled substances were for sale, only that you had cocaine, methamphetamine, heroin, fentanyl, PCP, or a chemically similar drug such as crack.

 Penalties for Drug Sales: 11351 (HS)